 The benefits of workers' compensation insurance are available to all small businesses, regardless of whether they are required to carry it.
 Therefore, most cases, workers' comp should be seen as a necessary business expense.

-How Much is Workers Compensation Insurance in Michigan?
+Cost of Workers Compensation Insurance in Michigan

 Because coverage requirements vary by state, the cost of Worker's Compensation insurance depends on where your business operates.
 Other factors that affect your rates include: